beckym223/manual_work/E6_long_edited.md

 ### ---Economics-2006-0-13.txt---

-TABLE 3-DECISION CALCULATION AND PROCESSING DESCRIPTION Effect Description
-Awareness Recognition of choices, subjective definition of choice set  Construal/constructive Cognitive task misconstrued, preferences constructed endogenously
-Disjunction Failure to reason through or accept the logical consequences of choices Engagement Limited attention to and engagement in the cognitive task Innumeracy Limited capacity to "run the numbers"  Suspicion/superstition Mistrust of offers and questioning of motives of others in unfamiliar situations; avoidance  of choices that "tempt fate" cause we are adapted to trade, and because we are good at copying successful behavior.
+cause we are adapted to trade, and because we are good at copying successful behavior.
 Nev- ertheless, such processing deficiencies as dis-